Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 *EntityOwner* is used to establish a link from *SensitiveEntity*  to application-level objects.
 For example, *SelectMgr_EntityOwner* (see  below) class holds a pointer to corresponding *SelectableObject*.

 *SelectMgr* package is used to manage the whole  dynamic selection process.
-It contains the *SelectableObject*, Entity  Owner containing a link to its SelectableObject,* *Selection*, *SelectionManager*,  and *ViewSelector* classes.
+It contains the *SelectableObject*, Entity  Owner containing a link to its *SelectableObject*, *Selection*, *SelectionManager*,  and *ViewSelector* classes.
 There are also implementations of *ViewerSelector*  interface for 3D selection in *StdSelect* package: *ViewerSelector3d*.

 *Select3D* package contains all 3D standard  sensitive primitives such as point, curve and face.
 All these classes inherit  from 3D *SensitiveEntry* from *SelectBasics* with an additional  method, which allows recovery of the bounding boxes in the 2D graphic selection  space, if required.
 This package also includes the 3D-2D projector.